FFyyy0801/huzecong.github.io/_posts/2017-08-06-research-notes.md

   - Latent predictor networks combine multiple predictor models, while this is one unified model

   - The reason why probabilities are easy to calculate in said paper is due to the fact that, although predictors of different granularity are used, <u>all predicted tokens are in the same space, and multiple tokens are fed into the character-level network one-by-one</u>.
 Hidden states of the char-level network is used in the pointer network in turn.
 So only O(length) states are required in total

-- ~~**<u>An idea:</u>** Can we calculate exact probabilities using method similar to that of latent predictor networks?
-Possible if all transforms are linear, may be feasible if using Taylor series to approximate non-linearities~~

 #### [Pointer Networks](https://arxiv.org/pdf/1506.03134) by O. Vinyals et al